rkd412/my-app/README.md

 Just messing around with Next.js and Tailwind.
-Been a little while and I miss it.